jappeace/jappeaceApplication/content/plan-prediction.md

 What I imagine is just adding a predict button to the current roster screen that uses the statistical model to magically create a roster.

-Now the method I thought of is simple, it's an adaptation of [[https://en.wikipedia.org/wiki/Q-learning][q-learning]], which uses a lookup table for getting action probabilities, if successful probability is increased, otherwise decreased.
+Now the method I thought of is simple, it's an adaptation of [q-learning](https://en.wikipedia.org/wiki/Q-learning), which uses a lookup table for getting action probabilities, if successful probability is increased, otherwise decreased.
 I'm doing something more simple, here is the gist of it:
-We count per day how many job types are planned in on average over /n/ weeks.
+We count per day how many job types are planned in on average over *n* weeks.
 Then we plan in that amount of job types, for remaining fractions we flip a coin.
 If someone has asked free we remove him from the potential pool of workers.